 Closed Sales 83 84 -1

-Kendall delivered 83 closings with the fastest pace in this report.
-Days on market dropped to just 31 (from 42), and sellers saw the narrowest discount from ask at 5.0%, both indicators of strong buyer demand for Kendall single-family homes.
-The median sold price of $1.01M at $462/SF makes Kendall the most accessible single-family entry point across all seven neighborhoods.
+Kendall posted 83 closings at the fastest pace in this report.
+Days on market dropped to 31 (from 42) and sellers saw the narrowest discount from ask at 5.0%, both signs of strong buyer demand for Kendall single-family homes.
+The median sold price of $1.01M at $462/SF makes Kendall the most accessible single-family entry point across all eight neighborhoods.
 With 110 active listings and 41 under contract, absorption is healthy.
-For first-time single-family buyers and investors alike, Kendall's combination of value, pace, and selection is hard to beat in today's Miami real estate market.
+First-time single-family buyers and investors alike will find that Kendall's combination of value, pace, and selection is hard to beat in today's Miami real estate market.

 Explore the full Kendall guide